SIERRA-880/sokoban/README.md

 - `./gradlew -q run` run the main app
 - `./gradlew test` run the tests
 - `./gradlew -q javadoc` generate javadoc
-- :warning: `-q` is mandatory.
+- :warning: `-q` is not mandatory.
 It's only used to remove the output in the console so Gradle won't flood your terminal.

 ## Tools